 An external governance body

 In 2014, L’Oréal set up an external governance body, called the Panel of Critical Friends, which meets once a year, together with Jean-Paul Agon, the Group’s Chairman and Chief Executive Officer.
 Its role is to examine the progress made on the Sharing Beauty With All programme, cast a critical eye over the actions conducted and suggest improvements.
-Composed of major international personalities and experts on environmental and social issues, this panel met for the third time in October 2016 in New York, USA.
+Composed of major international personalities and experts on environmental and social issues, this panel met for the fourth time in March 2017 in Paris.